Boston City Hall

 Boston City Hall was designed by Kallmann, McKinnell, and Knowles as part of a nation-wide competition.
 It is internationally recognized as a masterwork of 1960s modernism and civic design.
 Boston City Hall has been the seat of municipal government in the City of Boston since the building opened to the public in February 1969.

 As part of the CMP, BCA developed cleaning methodologies for the interior concrete surface.
-Care was taken to identify methods that would remove surface soiling without removing the underlying patina that had developed.
+Care was taken to identify methods that would remove surface soiling without removing the underlying patina that developed.
 Methods were identified that could be implemented by maintenance personnel without damaging the concrete.